 The Questar III BOCES administrative budget contains two components: (1) other post-employment benefits (OPEB) for retiree health insurance, and (2) the general administrative operations.
 The general administrative operations support the management, coordination and leadership provided by the BOCES.
-It includes the Office of the District Superintendent, central administrative expenses, Board of Education expenses and a portion of the supervisors' and administrative personnel salaries and benefits necessary to carry out the administrative duties of the BOCES.
+It includes the Office of the District Superintendent, central administrative expenses, Board of Education expenses, and a portion of the supervisors' and administrative personnel salaries and superintendent leadership and development opportunities necessary to carry out the administrative duties of the BOCES.